This section lists some common questions about MySQL Enterprise Backup, with answers and pointers to further information.

 innodb_file_per_table=1before creating your biggest or most active InnoDB tables.
 Those tables are split off from the system tablespaces into separate

 .ibdfiles; the tables can then be individually included or excluded from backups, and disk space is freed when the tables are dropped or truncated.

 If your system tablespace is very large because you created a high volume of InnoDB data before turning on the

 innodb_file_per_tablesetting, you might use mysqldump to create a dump of your entire server instance, then turn on

-innodb_file_per_tablebefore re-creating the database, so that all the table data is kept outside the system tablespace.
+innodb_file_per_tablebefore re-creating the databases, so that all the table data is kept outside the system tablespace.

-(like MYISAM tables), the MySQL server to be backed up must
+the MySQL server to be backed up must support InnoDB (i.e.,

 option), and the server must contain at least one InnoDB

 the backup data is OK.
 The file operations performed by those